 - Prednisone >7.5mg/day

 - Secukinumab (Cosentyx)

-The level of precaution needed is dependent on the current risk of Covid19 spread in the community.
-If at any point there is a surge of new cases in New Zealand, you should take extra isolation measures such as not leaving your home and minimise all non-essential contact with other members of your household if any of the following apply to you:
+The level of precaution needed is dependent on the current risk of Covid-19 spread in the community.
+If at any point there is a surge of new cases in New Zealand, you should take extra isolation measures such as not leaving your home and minimize all non-essential contact with other members of your household if any of the following apply to you: